alttch/eva3/doc/modbus.rst

     virtual port return an error.

-If you need to change ModBus port params or options, you can always create new ModBus virtual port with the same ID, without deleting a previous one.
+If you need to change ModBus port params or options, you can always create new ModBus virtual port with the same ID, without deleting the previous one.
 Port configuration and options will be overwritten.

 Testing ModBus virtual port